 A section in Umbraco is where you do specific tasks related to that section.
-For example content, settings, developer.
+For example Content, Settings and Users.
 You can navigate between the different sections of the backoffice by clicking the corresponding icon in the section menu.
-Read more about the section menu.

-The Section menu is the vertical menu located on the left side of the backoffice.
+The Section menu is the horizontal menu located on the top of the backoffice.

 The content tree

-A dashboard is the main view you are presented with when entering a section within the backoffice, and can be used to show valuable information to the users of the system.
-Read more about Dashboards
+A dashboard is the main view you are presented with when entering a section within the backoffice.
+It can be used to show valuable information to the users of the system.

 Default dashboard in the content section

 An editor is what you use to edit different items within the backoffice.
 There are editors specific to editing stylesheets, there are editors for editing Macros and so forth.

 Content is what you find in the Content section.
 Each item in the tree is called a content node.
 Each content node in the content tree consists of different fields, and each of them are defined by a Document Type.

 Document Types define the types of content nodes that backoffice users can create in the content tree.
 Each Document Type contains different properties.
 Each property has a specific Data Type e.g. text or number.